How to refactor meetings as they grow with the rule of eight

 I tend to favor the latter approach.
-You want substantitive, impactful decision-making to be happening throughout the company, and even if you don’t design it that way, people will add the extra meetings anyway to get things done.
-You’ll end up with an ad hoc, informally-specified, parallel version of what you’re designing otherwise, so you just end up with twice as many meetings, making the organization much less effective.
+You want substantitive, impactful decision-making to be happening throughout the company.
+If you don’t design it that way, people will add the extra meetings anyway to get things done.
+You’ll end up with an ad hoc, informally-specified, parallel version of what you’re designing.
+This results in twice as many meetings, making the organization much less effective.

 The important thing is to then think about the communication needs of these groups.
 You might decide to share the notes from these meetings to other leadership teams, or publish them on the wiki.
-You might have some sort of weekly communication coming out of each meeting.
-Or have a short sync meeting between the two once a week.
+You could have some sort of weekly communication coming out of each meeting.
+Or have a short sync meeting between the two occasionally.

 Here are a couple of other examples of this rule in practice:

-I would typically make a list of who the problem-solvers are, and who the stakeholders are, and either move the stakeholders to receive status communication, or give them good notes from the meeting.
+-> I would typically make a list of who the problem-solvers are, and who the stakeholders are, and either move the stakeholders to receive status communication, or give them good notes from the meeting.
 Or have a separate stakeholders meeting, where we share status and solicit feedback (That can be larger than eight people).
 One thing to look at in this situation is why there are so many stakeholders, and if that truly makes sense.
-I’ve seen times when there were eight stakeholders and two engineers working on a project, and that always seemed a little suspect to me.
+I’ve seen times when there were eight stakeholders and two engineers working on a project.
+That’s something to squint at.

 Note that it’s not impossible to make decisions in larger groups, it’s just harder, and requires more structure.
 Some techniques you can use are breakout rooms, polling, simultaneously editing a shared document, or approaches that use a lot of parallelism like sticky notes and grouping.